 Soraya is passionate about supporting projects around the world and is delighted to support the British Red Cross in the UK as her charity of choice.
 She visits East Africa regularly as in 2014, she became a Trustee of Marafiki.

 Over the last 25 years, Quenelda has been deeply involved in local charities and organisations, including serving as a Board member at HMP Lewes and as a Trustee of Sussex Emmaus charity for the homeless.
 She is the founder of the East Sussex Women of the Year Lunch, which celebrates women’s achievements and supports charities connected with women’s issues.
-She is also a Chapter member of the Order of St John and Sussex Chairman.
+She has also served as a Chapter member of the Order of St John and Sussex Chairman.